ShaiyaJ/tkFactory/README.md

 The tutorials do an okay job at explaining the game, but I feel it's necessary to include a manual.
 Treat it like a reference:

 ## Manual
+### Requirements
+Python 3.12.4 is required.
+Run `./tkFactory/src/main.py` or `cd` into your `tkFactory` folder and run `python src/main.py`.

+All development was done on Windows 11, and Windows is the only "officially" supported OS.
+However, this game should work on Linux and Mac as Python is relatively portable.
+However, other platforms may see different graphical behavior.

 ### Controls
 The game is controlled with the mouse for the most part.
 Buttons navigate through menus, select action modes and determine where actions take place.